 “We’re like a police department that doesn’t even have the crimes reported to it.
 We have to find them out ourselves.
 That’s the weakness of our program.
 And unless we set up a special surveillance program, a lot of stuff can just slip through.
 That would cost us millions of dollars.
 I mean, how much is the consumer willing to spend on protection?” asks Spaulding, his exasperation having now escalated into signs of outright dissatisfaction.

-Just then a loud buzzer rings on the killing room floor, signalling morning coffee break.
-I follow Harris down a windowless corridor to a small battered green door displaying a sign which reads, “USDA Field Operations Meat Poultry Inspection Program”.
+Just then a loud buzzer rings on the killing room floor, signaling morning coffee break.
+I follow Harris down a windowless corridor to a small battered green door displaying a sign which reads, “USDA Field Operations Meat Poultry Inspection Program.”

 For a few moments Harris stops speaking and concentrates on trying to drink his coffee and eat two donuts.